Miautawn/virtual_maironis/README.md

  * Run `start_stream.sh` in /startup_scripts - to start the kafka stream
  * Start the `FILTER_DATA_DAG` and `LOAD_TO_TENSORFLOW_DAG` airflow DAGs
  * See the result in `generated_poem.txt`

+## About model
+The model itself is nothing special and small in comparison as not to go crazy in training times.
+It consists of 5 layers:
+ * Embedding layer - for vectorizing our tokenized sentences
+ * 2 Bidirectional LSTM with a Dropout in between - this is of course used because text generation
+  works better with sequence models
+ * 1 Dense hidden layer
+ * 1 Output Dense layer with neurons which output the most likely word.